 Shannon O’Byrne – Program & Event Manager

 Shannon is the new Events Manager for the Girls in Tech Vancouver team.
 With a background in community engagement and event planning, Shannon is looking to utilize her prior experience to create inclusive events that educate and empower women who are passionate about technology.
 As the Event Manager, Shannon works with a dedicated team of event coordinators to strategize, plan and execute all events on behalf of the Girls in Tech Vancouver Chapter.
 In 2019, our team is excited to execute Girls in Tech Vancouver’s signature Hackathon.
 In addition, we will be launching our highly anticipated Mentorship program, fall 2019.Outside of Girls in Tech, Shannon is a communications and engagement professional that specializes in event production and management, building and implementing digital content strategies and the development of communication material for internal and external audiences.
 When she is not working, Shannon enjoys spending time in the mountains, playing soccer or spending quality time with friends and family.

 Eunice Cao – Marketing Lead (Digital)

 Eunice is a Marketing professional with a background in analytics and graduated from Simon Fraser University.
-She is passionate about generating creative solutions with insights from data to solve business problems.
+Currently working as the Demand Generation Marketing Specialist at Sierra Wireless, she is passionate about generating creative solutions with insights from data to solve business problems.
 As the Digital Marketing Lead, Eunice is looking to leverage her experience in creating content, managing a digital community, and analyzing data to help create a website where Girls in Tech members can access the information they need to thrive in male-dominated industries.
 On her spare time, she loves going on adventures – be it local food adventures or traveling to a new city!